What Are Bondage Kits?

 |---|---|

-| Definition | A set of restraint and sensory items for consensual bondage and erotic play |
+| Definition | A set of restraint and sensory items for consensual bondage and sensual play. |

-| Common Components | Handcuffs, ropes, blindfolds, gags, harnesses, paddles, ticklers, collars, leashes |
+| Common Contents | Handcuffs, ropes, blindfolds, gags, harnesses, paddles, ticklers, collars, leashes, and more. |

-| Primary Use | Exploring restraint, control, and sensation with a partner in a consensual context |
+| Primary Use | Exploring restraint, control, and sensation in a consensual context with a partner or individually. |

-| Intended Users | Couples, individuals, beginners, intermediate, and advanced practitioners |
+| Intended Users | Couples, individuals, beginners, intermediate, and advanced users. |

-| Suitability | Beginner and advanced options available; choose according to comfort and experience |
+| Suitability | Kits are available for beginners as well as advanced practitioners; choose according to comfort and experience. |

-| Potential Benefits | Enhanced trust, intimacy, communication, novelty |
+| Potential Benefits | Enhanced trust, intimacy, communication, novelty in relationships. |

-| Potential Risks | Injury, circulation loss, psychological discomfort if practiced unsafely |
+| Potential Risks | Injury, loss of circulation or nerve compression, psychological discomfort if not practiced safely or consensually. |

-| Safety Essentials | Safewords, emergency release tools, communication, body-safe materials |
+| Safety Essentials | Safewords, emergency release mechanisms, communication, and body-safe materials. |

-| Typical Price Range | $20–$200+, depending on materials and contents |
+| Typical Price Range | $20–$200+, depending on materials, quality, and included accessories. |

-| Who Should Avoid | Those uncomfortable with restraint play, those with unresolved trauma, or certain medical concerns (consult provider) |
+| Should Avoid | Individuals uncomfortable with restraint, with certain medical or mental health concerns, or unresolved trauma. |

 What Do Bondage Kits Typically Include?

-Common Components of Bondage Kit for Couples
+Common Components in a Bondage Kit for Couples

 Types of Bondage Kits